-We offer a wide variety of modules to choose from – so whether you’re interests lie in political and social issues, the graphic novel or literature from across the globe, you’ll enjoy a diverse range of subjects and lively debate with your peers.
+We offer a wide variety of modules to choose from – so whether your interests lie in political and social issues, true crime or literature from across the globe, you’ll enjoy a diverse range of subjects and lively debate with your peers.

 You’ll study two core taught modules designed to equip you with the fundamental skills you need to read and apply theory to your work.
 You’ll also study four research-led modules that offer the opportunity to study a range of open-ended questions.
 As part of completing your course assignments, you’ll be encouraged to use archival and library resources available to you.

 The final year of our master’s in literature programmes end with a dissertation or archive-based project that will give you the chance to explore a topic of your choosing in depth, and to showcase the skills you’ve acquired throughout your course.

 Interested in finding out more?
 You’ll find a full breakdown of the MA Literature and Culture programme below.